Skip to main content

 Higher dimensional solutions

 MDS solutions can be sought in higher dimensions and we noted previously that the stress will naturally decrease as the dimension increases.
 Fig 5.9a shows the scree plot of this decreasing stress (y axis) against the increasing number of dimensions, for the Amoco-Cadiz oil spill data of Fig. 5.8.
 There is a suggestion of a ‘shoulder’ in this line plot as the stress drops from 2-d to 3-d, thereafter declining steadily.
 The 2-d stress is already a rather satisfactory 0.09 but drops quite strongly to about 0.05 with the extra dimension, now in our category of an excellent representation, and so should certainly be further examined.
 Figs. 5.9c and d show the 2- and 3-d Shepard plots, and it is clear that the stress (scatter about the fitted monotonic regression line) has reduced quite sharply.
 Fig. 5.9b shows the 3-d nMDS itself, with the box rotated to highlight, in the vertical direction (z), the third MDS axis (as defined by the automatic rotation of the configuration to principal axes).
 The seasonal cycle is clearly expressed by changes along this axis, which is orthogonal to the main inter-annual changes seen in the x, y plane (the latter is very likely to be the effect of the oil spill and partial recovery, though it is impossible of course to infer that with full confidence, given the absence of any sort of reference conditions for the natural inter-annual variation).
-This example suggest that, even in cases with acceptable 2-d stress, at least the 3-d solution should be calculated and then rotated to see if it offers further insight.
+This example suggests that, even in cases with acceptable 2-d stress, at least the 3-d solution should be calculated and then rotated to see if it offers further insight.
 Here, for example, the apparent synchrony in direction of the seasonal cycle between the start (A-E) and end (R-U) years of this time course, seen in the 2-d plot (Fig. 5.8a), is confirmed in the 3-d plot (Fig. 5.9b) with its more complete separation of season and year.
 The 3-d plot gives us greater confidence in this case that the 2-d plot (with its perfectly acceptable stress level) in no way misleads.
 Of course, for static displays, one would then always prefer the 2-d plot, as a suitable approximation to the high-dimensional structure.

 Ch5fig5.9.png